-The Callion deposit is one of five priority mining targets at the Davyhurst Project and is located 13km southwest from the Davyhurst processing plant.
-The deposit has been mined underground by various operators since the early 1900s, with more substantial development undertaken by Western Mining Corporation between 1934-1959.
-Additional underground and open pit mining was undertaken by the Callion JV in the late 1980s, prior to a second round of open pit mining by Croesus in 2004-2005.
-The existing Callion open pit is approximately 650m long and approximately 40m deep, with the underground workings extending off the southern end of the pit to a vertical depth of 220m below surface.
-Total recorded historical production for the open pit is 135Kt @ 4.1g/t for 17.6koz, with the underground mine producing 146Kt @ 15.8g/t for 74Koz for total production of 280Kt @ 10.2 g/t for 91,650 ounces of contained gold1.
+Callion is one of the five priority mining targets identified by Ora Banda as being a key part of the Company's plans to underpin the viable restart of production operations at its Davyhurst Gold Project.
+Callion is located just 13km South-West of the Davyhurst processing plant (Figure 1).
+Historically, mining operations have been undertaken intermittently at Callion by various operators since the early 1900s.
+More substantial underground mining operations were undertaken by Western Mining Corporation (WMC) between 1934-1959.
+In the late 1980's further underground and open pit mining was undertaken by the Callion JV and in 2005 a second round of open pit mining was undertaken by Croesus Mining.

+The existing Callion open pit is approximately 650m long and 40m deep, with underground workings extending off the southern end of the pit to a vertical depth of 250m (Figures 2 & 3).

+Total recorded historical production for the open pit is 135Kt @ 4.1 g/t for 17.6 Koz, with the underground mine producing 146Kt @ 15.8 g/t for 74 Koz for total production of 280Kt @ 10.2 g/t for 91,650 ounces of contained gold1

-The resource update follows on from recent resource definition drilling, both extensional and infill, aimed to increase the geological understanding and provide additional drill support for a robust Mineral Resource Estimate (MRE).
+The new underground Resource at Callion incorporates all recent resource definition drilling, both extensional and infill, by Ora Banda.
+The drilling undertaken has significantly increased the geological understanding of the area and provided additional drill support for a robust model.

-1. Historical production figures sourced from internal Company records (Monarch Gold 2008)
+Historical production figures sourced from internal Company records (Monarch Gold 2008)

-Figure 1 - Callion overview plan.
+Figure 1 - Callion overview plan showing proximity to Davyhurst mill